 WASHINGTON — Black American musical performances can be extra culturally affirming at certain times of the year.
-May 18, production company 8thaus and recording artist Opal Dillard gifted the nation’s capitol a teaser for an approaching Black Music Month.
+May 18, production company 8thaus and recording artist Opal Dillard gifted the nation’s capital a teaser for an approaching Black Music Month.

 Opal headlined volume 1 of 8thaus’ “SENSORSHIP” series at Songbyrd Music House.

 In just her second time at Songbyrd, the Chicago born, Los Angeles raised artist took us on an intergalactic junket and performed notables like “Hopscotch,” “France,” and “Spacepilot.”
-Opal’s music has been featured on the HBO show “Insecure” and Netflix’s “The After Party.”

 Designated a full moon party, tarot readings, meditation and other pursuits of the psyche preluded taking to the stage.
 Opal commanded the show with two-fold crowd control, gracing the microphone and acting as her own DJ.
 Drummer Bangloud added synergistic spark to the Adams Neighborhood rathskeller.